PAESCAL-SciDAC5/task-notes-integration-to-E3SM/2022-2023_CondiDiag/2023_v2p/2023_v2p_notes.md

 **Testing**

-  Do a 1-month run and write out monthly averages.
+  Do a 1-month run and write out monthly and daily averages.
 The run script and postprocessing script can be found in [`scripts/user_cases/dCAPE_decomp/`](scripts/use_cases/dCAPE_decomp/).

 # 2. "Super-BFB" testing